langedev/talesofver-website/src/routes/tov/gamedocs/staying-alive.md

 The three Guards are as follows:

-* Mind Guard, targeted by deception, stealth, and mental attacks.
+* Mind Guard, targeted by deception, stealth, ~~and mental attacks.~~*, mental attacks, and so on.*
 * Body Guard, targeted by physical harm, poison, disease, and so on.
-* Spirit Guard, targeted by persuasion, emotions, and spiritual attacks.
+* Spirit Guard, targeted by persuasion, emotions, ~~and spiritual attacks.~~*, spiritual attacks, and so on.*

 *While all characters have some amount of each Guard, all characters have significant weaknesses to be targeted and strengths to be avoided across their three Guards.*

 ## Impacts

-When you reach 0 Stamina, you suffer a dramatic Impact.
-Additional DMG dealt past 0 Stamina has no effect and is ignored.
+When you reach 0 Stamina, you suffer a dramatic *["Is dramatic okay to use here?
+Sounds like a type of impact. 'dramatic impact.' vs 'impact.'"]* Impact.
+Additional ~~DMG~~damage dealt past 0 Stamina has no effect and is ignored.

 When you suffer an Impact, the following happens: